rsmmr/hilti/doc/binpac/bro/index.rst

     - The ``<parameters>`` define the event's parameters, specifying both their values and (implicitly) their types at the same time.
-      Each parameter is a complete BinPAC++ expression (except for some "magic" ones starting with ``$``, see below).
-The type of each BinPAC++ expression determines the Bro type of the corresponding event parameter, with an internal mapping defining how each BinPAC++ type translates into a Bro type (e.g., a ``bytes`` objects translates into a Bro ``string``; see :ref:`pac2_bro-type-mapping` for the details).
+      Each parameter is a complete Spicy expression (except for some "magic" ones starting with ``$``, see below).
+The type of each Spicy expression determines the Bro type of the corresponding event parameter, with an internal mapping defining how each Spicy type translates into a Bro type (e.g., a ``bytes`` objects translates into a Bro ``string``; see :ref:`pac2_bro-type-mapping` for the details).
 At runtime, when an event is raised, the expression is evaluated to determine the